vincentntang/vincentntang.com/content/posts/20220410-sponsors-dirty-money/index.md

 Before I knew it, I got invited to the most expensive restaurant in town.
 We're talking $300 a dinner for a party of 2, and that's the cheap end.
 I met my sponsor and his co-sponsor in person.
 Let's call them David and James for anonymity sake

 I found out David and James were on the [w3](https://www.w3.org/) board and had massive influence around the world.
-In fact, David was one of the co-creators of the internet.
+In fact, **David was one of the co-creators of the internet**.
 I was talking to a celebrity!

-David asked me to introduce myself.
-I told him I'm not your standard web developer.
-I told him I was a business guy first, an engineer second, and a web developer last.
-And that I rarely call myself a programmer.
+**David asked me to introduce myself**.
+I told him I'm not your standard web developer. **I'm a business guy first, an engineer second, and a web developer last.** And that I rarely call myself a programmer.

-David was exactly the same way.
-So we clicked in that mindset
+**David was exactly the same way**.
+So we clicked in that mindset.

 David then shows me how much money he made daily in his bank account.
 Some days it was $5,000, other days it was $30,000.
 He talked about parties akin to the [Great Gatsby](https://en.wikipedia.org/wiki/The_Great_Gatsby), billionaires he's met in his lifetime, and stories you could only imagine.

-I mean, this dude hired Tony Hawk and other pro skaters for at least $50,000 each just to make a potential investor happy at his home-grown skate park.
-Here I am scrouging for free food because I'm cheap.
+**I mean, this dude hired Tony Hawk and other pro skaters for at least $50,000 each just to make a potential investor happy at his home-grown skate park.** Here I am scrouging for free food because I'm cheap.

 ![Ethics](./img/ethics3.jpg)
 _a home grown skate park_

 ## The Ethical Dilemma

 David starts getting down to business.
-One lesson I've learned through reading ["The 7 habits of effective people"](https://www.franklincovey.com/the-7-habits/) is to think win-win.
-David wants to push a new W3 spec on the web, and it's a new proprietary media format that can control how many times a video can be played.
+One lesson I've learned through reading ["The 7 habits of effective people"](https://www.franklincovey.com/the-7-habits/) is to think win-win. **David wants to push a new W3 spec on the web, and it's a new proprietary media format that can control how many times a video can be played.**

-Think NFT videos/images, but it's owned by megacorps, and the rights to view them are paywalled.
-Imagine a world in which you can only play 5 youtube videos a day at most before you need to pay an additional $X money to watch 20 more videos.
+Think NFT videos/images, but it's owned by megacorps, and the rights to view them are paywalled. **Imagine a world in which you can only play 5 youtube videos a day at most before you need to pay an additional $X money to watch 20 more videos.**

 They had all the legal means to push this w3 spec on the web, the investors and large corporations ready to give the greenlight too.
 This might one day actually happen a decade or so from now, and it'll be a scary future for the free web.

 That's what they propositioned.
 They needed frontend developers specifically, to help spearhead a community initiative for this.
-And what they propositioned was this: "Vincent, we'll give you money but in exchange you help promote our product with your community"
+And what they propositioned was this: **"Vincent, we'll give you money but in exchange you help promote our product with your community"**

 ![Ethics](./img/ethics4.gif)